calbasantana/rover-challenges-arena/README.md

 Supports: Everywhere \
 Estimated Printing Time: ~ 3 weeks.

-## Lasercut Parts
+## Laser Cut Parts

-### Specifications & Material(s)
-Below are the specifications for the lasercut parts.
+For the laser cut parts, which can be found in two separate folders -- "Laser Cuts" for parts that will be cut from the walnut sheets and "Stencils" for those that will be cut from the cardboard sheets -- are inside each of the challenge's main folder.

+### Laser Cutting Process
+Luckily, it is much quicker to fully cut all parts that need to be laser cut for this challenges arena.

 #### Lasercutter
 XTool D1 Pro
-#### Material(s)

-ROBOTIME 8-Pack Walnut Plywood Sheets - 12 x 16 x 1/8 Inch - 3mm Plywood for Laser Cutting, Engraving & Wood Burning (Pyrography) - Unfinished Wood for Crafts  – these can be purchased directly from XTool for $39.99 at the following link: https://www.amazon.com/gp/product/B0D4QWKYR7/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1

-DIYMAG 120Pcs Refrigerator Magnets 10x2mm Premium Brushed Nickel Small Round Cylinder Fridge Magnet, Perfect to use as Office Magnets, Dry Erase Board Magnetic pins, Whiteboard, Map Pins - this can be purchased for $12.99 at the following link: https://www.amazon.com/DIYMAG-Refrigerator-Magnets-100-piece/dp/B0753ZPBLQ/ref=sr_1_19?crid=4S38QACW5AEP&dib=eyJ2IjoiMSJ9.EYtZ7hOWoiRCrhWwwsVJrzaAfrfRynJzx0wpiY7EsDZ_R-bKmqQ46Kr_FJ605BzEmuvGgxXUmGzYITG6lXI-Y-QS1oPBC3tEEx4AuWbXIllhps4bsrN73sPxXvwDwjxnnNoBRcNRsZD0FSY8oCu01ctJIgLgNL79HUSnNnuCjsskJ3paOzRH5ifOJrdhgmuFKdXm3msnuZGOTHAOwH48ZJCPbHj7LhqKhDLUPQbLvsc.g_VQ_G2BEWRtxm6rLwTTMmpZn3GpH8QrYflAKJWOVWI&dib_tag=se&keywords=10%2Bmm%2Bmagnets&qid=1736535291&sprefix=10%2Bmm%2Bmagnet%2Caps%2C88&sr=8-19&th=1
 ## Software
 XTool Creative Studio (XCS)

 ### Settings (for cutting)
 Power (%): 100 \
 Speed (mm/s): 4 \
 Pass: 3

 ## Stencils and Spray Painting

 # Challenges Overview